eekcoopuw/jobmon/docsource/monitoring_debugging.rst

 workflow_status
 ***************
-    Entering ``jobmon workflow_status`` in to the command line will show you a table of how many tasks are in each state within that workflow.
+    Entering ``jobmon workflow_status`` at the command line will show you a table of the number of tasks that are in each state within that workflow.
 You can specify the workflow by user using the -u flag.
 For example:
     ``jobmon workflow_status -u {user}``.
 You can also specify the workflow using the -w flag.
 For example: ``jobmon workflow_status -w 9876``.